 After accepting the platform terms of service, you should be able to access the Developer menu within the Fitbit mobile app, and the Developer Bridge menu on your Fitbit device.

 Create Your First Project

 Login to Fitbit Studio.

-NOTE: You must be logged into Fitbit Studio with the same Fitbit account that you're using on your mobile device.
+NOTE: You must be logged into Fitbit Studio with the same Fitbit account that you're using in the simulator, or on your mobile device.